brocode2019/Br0c0de/README.md

 As our project is generally for non-techinical users, we assume they dont understand the *difference between HTTPS and HTTP protocols*.
 To address this problem, we have implemented additional configuration in the server side which redirects the user to HTTPS in case they have used HTTP.
 This would prevent them from *MITM (Man In The Middle) attacks* carried out by intruders.
 We have implemented this in the *sslconfiguration.conf* file, in the repo above.

+* We would also want to implement a script that detects *DDOS attacks* on the particular website, and inform the user about the attack *via e-mail*, and once thats done, we would take down the server immediately to avoid further damage.

 ## Dependencies
 * Keras